Sarah Crawford (politician)

-Sarah Crawford is an American politician and nonprofit executive.
-She currently serves as a member of the North Carolina House of Representatives, having represented the 66th district (including constituents in Wake County) since 2023.
+Sarah Randall Crawford (born 1980/1981) is an American politician and nonprofit executive.
+She has served as a member of the North Carolina House of Representatives, having represented the 66th district (including constituents in Wake County) since 2023.
 She previously served in the North Carolina Senate from 2021 to 2023, representing the 18th district (which includes parts of Franklin and Wake counties).

 From 2011 to 2015, Crawford worked as Director of Development and Public Relations for the Tammy Lynn Center, a nonprofit organization serving people with intellectual and developmental disabilities.
-She then served as National Director for Single Stop, a national nonprofit that helps individuals achieve economic prosperity by connecting them to benefits and resources, before returning to the Tammy Lynn Center as its Chief Executive Officer in 2020.
+She then served as national director for Single Stop, a national nonprofit that helps individuals achieve economic prosperity by connecting them to benefits and resources, before returning to the Tammy Lynn Center as its chief executive officer in 2020.